MobilityData/awesome-transit/README.md

 - [SQL to GTFS](https://github.com/TransitFeeds/SqlToGtfs) - Convert an SQLite file generated with "GtfsToSql" back to a zipped GTFS file.
 - [Go GTFS Parser](https://github.com/geops/gtfsparser) - A GTFS parsing library for Go
 - [GTFS Feed Parser](https://github.com/OsmSharp/GTFS) - .Net/Mono implementation of a GTFS parser
-- [Node-GTFS](https://github.com/brendannee/node-gtfs) - Loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
+- [Node-GTFS](https://github.com/brendannee/node-gtfs) - Loads transit data from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
 - [GTFS-viz](https://github.com/vasile/GTFS-viz) - Ruby script that converts a set of GTFS files into a SQLite database + GeoJSONs (needed by the [Transit Map](https://github.com/vasile/transit-map) web application)
 - [GTFS-OSM-Sync](https://github.com/CUTR-at-USF/gtfs-osm-sync) - A Java tool for syncrhonizing data in GTFS format with [OpenStreetMap.org](http://www.openstreetmap.org/).
 - [Transmodel and IFF to GTFS](https://github.com/bliksemlabs/bliksemintegration) - Imports and syncs (Transmodel) BISON Koppelvlak1, IFF (a format written by HP/EDS, somewhat similiar to ATCO CIF) to import timetables of the railway networks.
 The internal pseudo-NETeX datastructure allows to export to GTFS and there are proof-of-concepts to export to other formats such as NETeX, GTFS and IFF.